Tattoo artists use skin of their clients as their canvas. Who owns the copyright, the artist or the actor?

 This article references a lawsuit where a video game company is sued for acurately depecting a basketball player with his tattoo.
 The artist wanted to get paid for including the tattoo on the basketball player. http://www.bloomberg.com/bw/articles/2013-09-04/hey-pro-athletes-your-tattooed-arms-are-going-to-get-you-sued

 I personally think the person who’s skin has had a tattoo imprinted, (celebrity, actor, sports figure, etc…) has superior ownership rights in the artwork as a work made for hire.
 17 U.S. Code § 201(b).
-A work for hire explained simply is where an employer hires an employee for a specific purpose; in this example we have the scenario where an individual hires someone to create a tattoo on their body.
+A work made for hire is where someone commissions another person to do some work for them for a specific purpose; in this example we have the scenario where an individual hires someone to create a tattoo on their body.
 In a typical work for hire agreement, the employer maintains copyright ownership, not the employee.
 The Copyright Act addresses the work made for hire concept directly.
-The originators of the Copyright Act did contemplate this type of employment arrangement related to copyright and I believe it should apply to tattoo recipients and tattoo artists.
+The originators of the Copyright Act did contemplate this type of employment arrangement related to copyright and I believe it should apply to individuals that commission tattoo artists.

 It would be too burdensome for an actor to keep track and pay the tattoo artist each time an artist’s work is used in a commercial production, advertising, etc. Having to cover up a tattoo or removing it digitally in order to minimize liability defeats the whole purpose of the actor getting a tattoo in the first place if the actor wants the tattoo for branding purposes.
-Also, the fact that anyone has an ownership right on someone’s skin on any level might violate the 13th Amendment to the United States Constitution, which forbids slavery.
-In this situation, I think personal specific privacy rights should prevail over intellectual property rights.
+In this situation where we are considering art on someone’s skin, I think personal personal privacy rights should prevail over rights of a third party.

 What do you think?
-Who do you believe has copyright ownership of the tattoo, the tattoo artist or the actor?
+Who do you believe has copyright ownership of the tattoo on someone’s skin, the tattoo artist or the person?
 Should human “skin” be included or excluded under the definition of “tangible medium” under the United States Copyright Act?
 Which right trumps the other, personal privacy or copyright ownership?

 (All comments must comply with the code of conduct for this site, which requires all comments to be civil discourse, no bad language of any kind, no threats or disparagement and do not post any personally identifiable information of yourself or others.
 DeGeorge Law LLC reserves the right to remove any posting for any reason.
 Anything posted by the author or any agent of DeGeorge Law LLC is for educational purposes only and is not intended to be legal advice).